freebsd/mfctracker/README.md

 ## Overview

-This project is a web tool for tracking MFC (merges to stable branches) state of Subversion commits.
-For now it's supposed to be used by FreeBSD developers but can easily be adopted to any Sunbversion repository with organization simmilar to FreeBSD's one.
+This project is a web tool for tracking MFC (merges to stable branches) state of Git commits.
+For now it's supposed to be used by FreeBSD developers but can easily be adopted to any Git repository with organization simmilar to FreeBSD's one.

 ## Stack

-MFCTracker stack consists of Django, Python2, PostgreSQL.
+MFCTracker stack consists of Django, Python, PostgreSQL.
 Production deployment is built using Nginx, uWSGI, and supervisord.
 The stack is generally OS-agnostic but automation scripts assume FreeBSD.
-Python2 was chosen because uWSGI on FreeBSD is built with Python2 support and I didn't want to generate custom packages for this project.
+Python was chosen because uWSGI on FreeBSD is built with Python support and I didn't want to generate custom packages for this project.

 ## Development VM